LivingIT/livingit.se/README.md

 ### Deploy to development

-Dev URL is https://dev.livingit.se.
-Commits and merges to `master` will automatically be deployed here.
+Merges to `master` will automatically be deployed to our development environment on Github Pages.
+The URL for dev is https://dev.livingit.se.

 ### Deploy to production

 In order to deploy to production, you must publish a [release via Github](https://github.com/LivingIT/livingit.se/releases).
 We have an automatic workflow that pulls the titles of merged PR:s into a draft release note.
 Edit this note and add any manual notes if needed and then publish the release.
-This will trigger the workflow that pushes to production.
+This will trigger the action that pushes to production.

+### Something is not working as I expected it to

+First, check the [Actions](https://github.com/LivingIT/livingit.se/actions) tab to see if any of the workflows have run into an error.
+All jobs have a log output that you can use to debug.